Digital dermatitis: Treatment

 Treatment of lesions of digital dermatitis is done by topical application of agents to the affected skin.
-The skin should be cleaned and kept dry prior treatment.
+The skin should be cleaned and kept dry prior to treatment.
 Topical oxytetracycline (OTC) is often referred as the most reliable treatment as cows treated with OTC have a good recovery rate.
 Bandaging the lesion is often undertaken but there is no evidence of any benefit and bandaging can provide the anaerobic environment which supports the spirochaetes.
 Systemic antibiotics are not needed.

 Control and prevention of digital dermatitis relies on prompt detection, isolation and treatment of affected cattle.
 Group hoof disinfection can be achieved via the passage of the cows through footbaths of antimicrobial solutions.
 Slurry build-up should be avoided since organic matter can impair the antimicrobial efficacy of the footbath solutions.
 Regular footbaths should be organised, using formalin, copper sulphate or a thymol-based disinfectant.
 While regular footbathing can help prevent hoof infections, occasional flare-up of active M2 lesions can happen.

 Copper sulfate footbaths are one of the most common forms of protection and treatment for digital dermatitis thanks to its antimicrobial trait and its ability to harden hooves to prevent exposure to bacteria.
 Copper sulfate is more effective as a prevention method rather than a treatment for digital dermatitis.